awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/autoscaling-service-linked-role.md

 }
 ```

+For more information, see [Creating a Service\-Linked Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#create-service-linked-role) in the *IAM User Guide*\.

 ## Edit the Service\-Linked Role<a name="edit-service-linked-role"></a>

-You can edit any service\-linked role that you created for use with your Auto Scaling groups\.
+You cannot edit the service\-linked roles that are created for Amazon EC2 Auto Scaling\.
+After you create a service\-linked role, you cannot change the name of the role or its permissions\.
+However, you can edit the description of the role\.
 For more information, see [Editing a Service\-Linked Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#edit-service-linked-role) in the *IAM User Guide*\.

-With the `AWSServiceRoleForAutoScaling` role created by Amazon EC2 Auto Scaling, you can edit only its description and not its permissions\.

 ## Delete the Service\-Linked Role<a name="delete-service-linked-role"></a>

-If you no longer need to use an Auto Scaling group, we recommend that you delete its service\-linked role\.
+If you are not using an Auto Scaling group, we recommend that you delete its service\-linked role\.
+Deleting the role prevents you from having an entity that is not used or actively monitored and maintained\.

 You can delete a service\-linked role only after first deleting the related AWS resources\.
+This protects you from inadvertently revoking Amazon EC2 Auto Scaling permissions to your resources\.
 If a service\-linked role is used with multiple Auto Scaling groups, you must delete all Auto Scaling groups that use the service\-linked role before you can delete it\.
-This protects your Auto Scaling groups because you cannot inadvertently remove permissions to manage them\.
 For more information, see [Deleting Your Auto Scaling Infrastructure](as-process-shutdown.md)\.

-You can use IAM to delete the default service\-linked role or one that you've created\.
+You can use IAM to delete a service\-linked role\.
 For more information, see [Deleting a Service\-Linked Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#delete-service-linked-role) in the *IAM User Guide*\.

-If you delete the `AWSServiceRoleForAutoScaling` service\-linked role, Amazon EC2 Auto Scaling creates the role again when you create an Auto Scaling group but do not specify a different service\-linked role\.
+If you delete the **AWSServiceRoleForAutoScaling** service\-linked role, Amazon EC2 Auto Scaling creates the role again when you create an Auto Scaling group and do not specify a different service\-linked role\.

 ## Supported Regions for Amazon EC2 Auto Scaling Service\-Linked Roles<a name="slr-regions"></a>